 Possible risks of laser surgery include:

-Some laser surgery is done when you are asleep and pain free (general anesthesia).
-Talk to your health care provider about risks of laser surgery.
+Most laser surgery for the skin is done while you are awake.
+Talk to your health care provider about the risks of laser surgery.

 After the Procedure